Competitive Exclusion in an Artificial Foraging Ecosystem: Stable Environment

 \subsection{Two Species Competition in a Stable Environment}

-Figure 3 provides the population trajectories for a lower infertility species (initial population 10 agents) invading a higher infertility resident population (initial population 100 agents) in a stable environment.
-The invader quickly and consistently drives the residents to extinction, demonstrating the power of competitive exclusion for these two pairs of species in a stable environment.
+Figure \ref{fig:stableX} provides the population trajectories for a lower infertility species (initial population 10 agents) invading a higher infertility resident population (initial population 100 agents) in a stable environment.
+The invader quickly and consistently drives the residents to extinction, demonstrating interspecies selection pressure driving these two pairs of species in a stable environment.

-For the resident $f=80$ invader $f=10$ pair, the resident went extinct at a mean time of $654\pm70$ generations over ten differently seeded runs (maximum time 771 generations).
-For the same resident pairing with the $f=10$ invader, the mean time to extinction was $1223\pm104$ generations over ten differently seeded runs (maximum time 1423 generations).
+For the resident $f_{80}$ invader $f_{10}$ pair, the resident went extinct at a mean time of $654\pm70$ generations over ten differently seeded runs (maximum time 771 generations).
+For the same resident pairing with the $f_{15}$ invader, the mean time to extinction was $1223\pm104$ generations over ten differently seeded runs (maximum time 1423 generations).

-These results demonstrate the model's fidelity to the standard Wright-Fisher class discrete stochastic gene frequency models of mathematical population genetics \citep{ewens,moran,cannings,stevenson}.
+These results demonstrate the model's fidelity to the standard Wright-Fisher class, discrete, stochastic, gene-frequency models of mathematical population genetics with selection pressure and overlapping generations \citep{ewens,moran,cannings,stevenson}.